Introduction: Giant Shelves Made From 2x4s and Plywood

 Step 5: Building the Shelves

-We stood the frames on end, then screwed the shelf brackets in place.
-We kept the bracket spacing consistent by measuring from the bottom of the frame and marking the top of where each bracket should be.
+We stood the frames on end, then screwed the shelf shelf supports in place.
+We kept the support board spacing consistent by measuring from the bottom of the frame and marking the top of where each shelf support board should be.

-When you start connecting the different sections together, you can’t use the usual Kreg clamp method anymore, because there’s a bracket directly on the other side of the frame (hence the pocket hole offset mentioned earlier).
+When you start connecting the different sections together, you can’t use the usual Kreg clamp method anymore, because there’s a shelf support board directly on the other side of the frame (hence the pocket hole offset mentioned earlier).
 We got around this by having Abby push on the end of the board while I lined it up and screwed it in place.

 Step 6: Cutting, Installing the Plywood